 YouTube has free videos of the funniest stand-up comedy routines performed by the top comedians on the planet.

 So all I really need to do is make some transcripts of those stand-up comedy routines word for word from the funniest comedians I can find on YouTube.
 Then I will easily have access to the top stand-up comedy writing techniques that I can use to write a super funny stand-up comedy routine for myself — right at my fingertips!

-Please be aware that people have tried cordless bungee jumping too but oddly enough, it tends not to end well, much like the logic I have presented above.
+Please be aware that people have tried cordless bungee jumping too but oddly enough, it tends not to end well.
+This is much like the logic I have presented above.

 So why doesn’t this “rock solid, I would bet my house on that” sort of logic work?

-Actually, I could tell you EXACTLY why it doesn’t work at all, but if you are among the vast majority of those who already “know” what stand-up comedy is all about and how it works (like I knew it did when I first started and tanked every time I got on stage), you wouldn’t even begin to believe me.
+Actually, I could tell you EXACTLY why it does not work at all, but if you are among the vast majority of those who already “know” what stand-up comedy is all about and how it works (like I knew it did when I first started and tanked every time I got on stage), you wouldn’t even begin to believe me.

-So here’s what you may want to do to prove me wrong — give this “rock solid” logic your own test.
+So here is what you may want to do to prove me wrong — give this “rock solid” logic your own test.
 And it won’t cost you anything except time:

 1. Go to YouTube and find a half a dozen stand-up comedy videos that feature your favorite comedians – the ones you think are beyond hilarious.

 2. Transcribe the stand-up comedy material in those videos word for word.

 In less than an hour or two you should have more than enough stand-up comedy material to study to extract all the stand-up comedy “writing techniques” you need to write a killer stand-up comedy act for yourself.

 If you need to, find more stand-up comedy videos and get the transcripts of those.
 Spend a couple of more weeks studying those to acquire more than enough stand-up comedy “writing secrets” than you could possibly use.